Tractor pulling: History in the US

 It wasn't until 1929 that motorized vehicles were put to use in the first events at Bowling Green, Missouri, and Vaughansville, Ohio.
 Although the sport was recognized then, it did not really become popular until the '50s and '60s.
 It was also realized, at that time, there were no uniform set of rules.
 The rules varied from state to state, county to county, and competitors never knew what standards to follow.
 This made the sport difficult for new entrants.

-In 1969, representatives from eight states congregated to create a uniform book of rules to give the sport the much needed structure, and created the National Tractor Pullers Association (NTPA).
+In 1969, representatives from eight states congregated to create a uniform book of rules to give the sport much-needed structure, and created the National Tractor Pullers Association (NTPA).
 The NTPA's early years were events that used standard farm vehicles, with the motto "Pull on Sunday, plow on Monday".
 Pulling remained basically the same through the '70s, with only stock and modified tractors.
 Stock tractors were commercially available tractors produced by manufacturers, and modified tractors were the basic tractor chassis with another non-tractor engine mounted on it.

-Tractors remained single engine until two Ohio brothers, Carl and Paul Bosse, introduced the crossbox which could allow multiple engines to be attached to a single driveshaft.
-Other innovators during this period included Bruce Hutcherson, with his triple Rodeck engine powered "Makin Bacon Special", Dave and Ralph Banter and their Chevrolet powered tractors, and the "Mission Impossible" tractors of Tim Engler, which at one point had up to seven blown alcohol engines on board.
+Tractors remained single-engined until two Ohio brothers, Carl and Paul Bosse, introduced the crossbox, which could allow multiple engines to be attached to a single driveshaft.
+Other innovators during this period included Bruce Hutcherson, with his triple-Rodeck-engine–powered "Makin Bacon Special", Dave and Ralph Banter and their Chevrolet-powered tractors, and the "Mission Impossible" tractors of Tim Engler, which at one point had up to seven supercharged methanol-fueled engines.

 Subsequently, modified tractors with four engines were common, while stock tractors tried to catch up by adding multiple large turbochargers, along with intercoolers, but both retained the appearance of a tractor.
 Soon tractors became single-use machines that were not used on the farm, making the "Pull on Sunday, plow on Monday" motto obsolete.

 Throughout the '70s and '80s the modified division continued to thrill crowds by adding more engines, and soon the tractors lost their tractor appearance and turned into high 'spec' dragsters.
 The limit was reached in 1988 when a tractor with seven engines was built.
-As well as piston engines, turbine engines (frequently mistakenly called "jet engines") appeared in 1974, with Gardner Stone's "General" Tractor a four-turboshaft unit hitting the hook in 1989.
+As well as piston engines, turbine engines (frequently mistakenly called "jet engines") appeared in 1974, with Gardner Stone's "General" Tractor, a four-turboshaft unit hitting the hook in 1989.